Loans on 2 Carat Diamonds

 Contact us today

 Your 2 carat diamond could secure you a generous loan, so book a consultation today to find out just how much you could receive.
 We’re committed to reducing the amount of paperwork you need in order to finalise your loan and take care of the difficulties ourselves.
 Our promise to you is excellent customer care and peace of mind time and time again.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.

 To learn more about our loans on fine art you can visit our diamonds or fine jewelry dedicated webpages.
 We offer loans against the following types of diamonds: 2 carat, baguette cut, blue diamonds, cushion cut, emerald cut, fancy color, marquise cut, old cut, oval cut, pear cut, pink, princess cut, and GIA certified diamonds.